ccweerasinghe1994/Java-Programming-Masterclass-for-Software-Developers/Docs/5.Composition, Encapsulation, and Polymorphism/readme.md

 ## Composition

-we use composition when we have to have the has a relation ship.
+we use composition when we have to have the has a relationship.

 ### Code Example